struthj2/gcp-demo/README.md

     - First listing the Users
     - Then, filtering on Users with a favorite genre matching one selected from the API.

-The purpose of this demo was take a look at exising APIs NPR has availible, as well as imagine a use case that the CMS Storybook and Public Media Platform (PMP) replacement platform might use.
+The purpose of this demo was take a look at exising APIs NPR has availible, as well as imagine a use case that the CMS Story API and Public Media Platform (PMP) replacement platform might use.

 ### Running locally
 Run the build script to build the MySQL docker container, and then run the java8 app.